ViperRNMC/marstek_venus_modbus/README.md

 ### 🧩 Requirements

 - A configured **Modbus RTU to Modbus TCP bridge** connected to the battery's RS485 port
-- The IP address and port of the Modbus TCP (usually port 502)
+- The IP address, port of the Modbus TCP (usually port 502) and Unit ID (also called Slave ID).
 - Home Assistant Core 2025.9 or later
 - HACS installed